b3nj4m/hubot/docs/scripting.md

     #deploy code goes here
 ```

-If you provide an event, it's highly recommended to include a hubot user or room object in its data.
-This would allow for hubot to notify a user or room in chat.
+If you provide an event, it's highly recommended to include a brobbot user or room object in its data.
+This would allow for brobbot to notify a user or room in chat.

 ## Error Handling

 No code is perfect, and errors and exceptions are to be expected.
-Previously, an uncaught exceptions would crash your hubot instance.
-Hubot now includes an `uncaughtException` handler, which provides hooks for scripts to do something about exceptions.
+Previously, an uncaught exceptions would crash your brobbot instance.
+Brobbot now includes an `uncaughtException` handler, which provides hooks for scripts to do something about exceptions.

 ```coffeescript
 # src/scripts/does-not-compute.coffee